Unusual habitats of living organisms. Interesting facts about biology. Basic body functions

 Our ears produce more wax when we are scared.

-The arm span usually matches the height.
+Arm span usually matches height.

 According to statistics, right-handers live 9 years longer than left-handers.

-Women burn calories more slowly than men.
+Women burn calories slower than men.

 Koalas and primates also have unique fingerprints.